Navigating the Tug-of-War: Balancing Logic and Emotion

 - 3 min read

-The Three States of Mind (A DBT Framework)
+The Three States of Mind: Understanding the DBT Framework

-Dialectical Behaviour Therapy (DBT) offers a helpful way to understand this internal conflict through what’s known as the Three States of Mind:
+Dialectical Behaviour Therapy (DBT) offers a helpful way to understand internal conflict through what’s known as the Three States of Mind.
+This framework can guide you in navigating your thoughts and emotions more effectively.

 1. Reasonable Mind (Logic)

-This is the part of you that focuses on facts, problem-solving, and rational decision-making.
+This part of you focuses on facts, problem-solving, and rational decision-making.

 Example: Making a pros-and-cons list before moving to a new city.